 What are payroll deductions?

-Payroll deductions are amounts taken out of an employee’s paycheck each pay period.
+Payroll deductions are amounts employers take out of an employee’s paycheck each pay period.
 An employee’s gross pay is different than their net pay, or take home pay, because of the deductions subtracted.
 There are both mandatory and voluntary payroll deductions.
 Examples of payroll deductions include federal, state, and local taxes, health insurance premiums, and job-related expenses.

 Mandatory payroll deductions